 Carbon clash: Manchester scenarios put airline emissions in the policy frame

-In the face of carbon emissions scenarios generated by researchers in our School and Tyndall Manchester, plans to extend Heathrow and Stansted airports were shelved in 2010.
+In the face of carbon emissions scenarios generated by researchers in MACE and Tyndall Manchester, plans to extend Heathrow and Stansted airports were shelved in 2010.

 Our analysis provided key evidence that if air travel is allowed to increase unchecked it will soon have a carbon footprint larger than any other sector.

 Long-haul flights, business trips and 'jet-setting' holidays have heavy carbon footprints.
 Today it is no secret that air travel pollutes the environment, but less than a decade ago it was generally believed that flying only contributed a small proportion of an individual's carbon footprint.
 This view was overturned when researchers from Tyndall Manchester drew attention to the carbon intensive nature of aviation emissions.

 They illustrated that aeroplane emissions make a significant contribution to the UK's total greenhouse gas emissions.
 By analysing scenarios in which passenger numbers increased and airports expanded, they projected that rapidly rising emissions would accompany the growth of air travel.
 If this growth continued unchecked, they claimed, air travel would soon dwarf all other sources of greenhouse gas emissions.